mintae0424/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**

 There are certainly few questions that needs to be answered in order for this device to work well.
 One, how can the device make sure that the player has washed his or hands?
 Two, what will happen if the player temporarily takes the slippers off and put them back on?

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

 Ideally, this device would be better if it was a robot that followed each player around or kept track of players in the apartment.
 However such device would be much more costly to make.
 Another idea could be multiple screen-like devices that are set up throughout the apartment and keep track of players washing their hands.